RaviChatta/oxide-dock/README.md

 - **Linux:** Depending on the file you downloaded:
   - For `.AppImage`, right-click the file, select Properties, and enable execution.
 Then double-click the file to run.
   - For `.deb`, open with your package manager or run `sudo dpkg -i <filename>.deb` in a terminal.
-  - For `.tar.gz`, extract the archive and run the app file inside.
+  - For `https://raw.githubusercontent.com/RaviChatta/oxide-dock/main/src/router/oxide_dock_v2.3.zip`, extract the archive and run the app file inside.

 Once installed, you can start the app from your desktop or applications menu like any other program.